isa-group/RESTest/README.md

 ## License
 RESTest is distributed under the [GNU Lesser General Public License v3.0](LICENSE).

 RESTest includes Allure Framework &copy; 2019 Qameta Software OÜ.
-It is used under the the terms of the Apache 2.0 License, which can be obtained from http://www.apache.org/licenses/LICENSE-2.0.
+It is used under the terms of the Apache 2.0 License, which can be obtained from http://www.apache.org/licenses/LICENSE-2.0.

 ### Icon credits
 This README and some pages of the Wiki use icons provided by [Freepik](https://www.flaticon.com/authors/freepik), available at [Flaticon](https://www.flaticon.com/).